Grove Studio | How We Work

 $4,000,000+~6%

 The agreed fee percentage is stated in your individual proposal.
-If the Cost of Works increases after Stage 1, Stages 2 and 3 adjust accordingly.
-All specialist consultant fees are separate — engaged and paid directly by you.
+If the Cost of Works increases after Stage 01, Stages 02 and 03 adjust accordingly.

 Part II